-Business Central Advice strongly recommends that employers seek advice earlier rather than later in respect of any potential redundancy situation.
+EMA Advice strongly recommends that employers seek advice earlier rather than later in respect of any potential redundancy situation.
 Setting out all the factors that should be taken into consideration and mapping out a process, before getting under way, with the assistance of an experienced professional is an enormous advantage and relief.

-You can contact one of our employer advisors for telephone advice and assistance: 0800 800 362; or email the Business Central AdviceLine at advice@businesscentral.org.nz
+You can contact one of our employer advisors for telephone advice and assistance: 0800 300 362 if calling in New Zealand or 1800 300 362 if calling from Australia; or email the EMA AdviceLine at advice@ema.co.nz.

-Business Central Legal has developed a Practice Kit on Restructuring and Redundancy to assist employers who have to navigate this complicated area of employment law so they can reduce their risk of exposure to costly personal grievance claims.
-To purchase this, get in touch with our membership team today: call (04) 473 7223 or email membership@businesscentral.org.nz.
+EMA Legal has developed a Practice Kit on Restructuring and Redundancy to assist employers who have to navigate this complicated area of employment law so they can reduce their risk of exposure to costly personal grievance claims.
+This can be purchased through our shop on the link .

-Remember:
+Remember

-- Always call AdviceLine to check you have the latest guide (refer to the publication date below). - Never hesitate to ask AdviceLine for help in interpreting and applying this guide to your fact situation. - Use our AdviceLine employment advisors as a sounding board to test your views. - Get one of our consultants to draft an agreement template that's tailor-made for your business. - Visit our website www.businesscentral.org.nz regularly. - Attend our member briefings to keep up to date with all changes. - Send your staff to Business Central Learning courses and conferences designed for those who manage employees.
+- Always call AdviceLine on 0800 300 362 to check you have the latest guide. - Never hesitate to ask AdviceLine for help in interpreting and applying this guide to your situation. - Use our AdviceLine employment advisors as a sounding board to test your views. - Get one of our consultants to draft an agreement template that's tailor-made for your business.